Top 10 Best Android Video Downloaders for 2026 Benefits Pros and Cons

 6. YTDLnis

-- SponsorBlock integration to hop past ad segments
+- Built-in SponsorBlock integration to automatically remove ad segments from videos.

 7. TubeMate